-The employer contribution rate as it relates to Breaux Bridge City Court was 42.50% from January 1, 2021 through December 31, 2021.
-The plan status is closed to new entrants.
+The employer contribution rate as it relates to Breaux Bridge City Court was 43.70% from January 1, 2022 through December 31, 2022.
+The plan status (open or closed) is dependent upon the hire date.

 Employer Allocations

 The schedule of employer allocations reports the required projected employer contributions in addition the employer allocation percentage.
 The required projected employer contributions are the basis used to determine the proportionate relationship of each employer to all employers of the System.
 The employer's proportion was determined on a basis that is consistent with the manner in which contributions to the pension plan are determined.
 The allocation percentages were used in calculating each employer's proportionate share of the pension amounts.